blackmirror-media/BMInputBox/README.md

 #### Change

 You can interact with the text as it is being entered.
-The closure is tied to the `.EditingChanged` event of the UITextField.
+The closure is tied to the `.editingChanged` event of the UITextField.

 ```Swift
 inputBox.onChange = {(value: String) in